Seattle-area students fill Cal Anderson Park to demand action on climate change

 Their demands, listed on a U.S. organizing website for the movement, include declaring a national emergency on climate change, halting fossil-fuel infrastructure projects and approval of the Green New Deal — a nonbinding U.S. House of Representatives resolution that proposes transforming the U.S. economy with the goal of reducing carbon emissions.

+Since then, the weekly protests have snowballed from a handful of cities to hundreds, fueled by dramatic headlines about the impact of climate change during the students’ lifetime.
+Unless emissions of heat-trapping gases start dropping dramatically, scientists estimate that the protesters will be in their 40s and 50s, maybe even 30s, when the world will reach dangerous levels of warming that international agreements are trying to prevent.

+Well more than 150,000 students and adults who were mobilized by word of mouth and social media protested in Europe, according to police estimates.
+The initial turnout in the United States did not look quite as high.

-Between speeches from the event’s organizers, as well as Seattle City Council candidates, a 12-year-old student and a climate scientist, some of the students and adults who attended the rally said that even though they feel relatively shielded from the effects of global warming, they’ve taken notice of the unusual weather patterns here and abroad.
+In Seattle, speakers included the event’s organizers, as well as Seattle City Council candidates, a 12-year-old student and a climate scientist.
+Some of those who gathered at Cal Anderson Park said that even though they feel relatively shielded from the effects of global warming, they’ve taken notice of the unusual weather patterns here and abroad.

 Fatema Alahmed, a student at North Seattle College, moved to the Seattle area from the Middle East two years ago.
 In that short time, she witnessed two very different summer times here — 2018 being one of the city’s hottest on record.